Contents

 Then the deluge came.

 (This practice still happens today and we strongly recommend against it.
-You’ll end up blacklisted from your email provider and known across the internet as a no-good spammer).
+You’ll end up blocked from your email provider and known across the internet as a no-good spammer).

 The backlash began.

-Today, email marketing hasn’t slowed down – but the approach has gone from a shotgun blast to more of a gentle hug.
-Instead of shouting into the void, we’re trying to start a conversation – and new technology means we can make that conversation a lot more relevant to the individuals within our audience by personalising our content.
+Today, email marketing hasn’t slowed down, but the approach has gone from a shotgun blast to more of a gentle hug.
+Instead of shouting into the void, we’re trying to start a conversation, and new technology means we can personalise our content to make that conversation a lot more relevant to the individuals within our audience.

-We’re now able to split our audiences into smaller, much more interesting segments than ever before.
+We can now split our audiences into smaller, much more interesting segments than ever before.
 We can split audiences by the actions they take, as well as being able to segment by demographics.
-Basically, we’re trying to recapture that early email magic, and achieve the relevance and intimacy that those first email marketers enjoyed.
+Basically, we’re trying to recapture that early email magic and achieve the relevance and intimacy that those first email marketers enjoyed.

 We all love a good stat.
 In fact, the only thing better than one is a bunch!

-Email continues to go from strength to strength, continuing to prove itself as one of the most cost-effective ways to build an audience and a business.
+Email continues to go from strength to strength, proving itself as one of the most cost-effective ways to build an audience and a business.

 Campaign Monitor (a service we use and endorse 👍 ) updates its email benchmarks each year.
 2020’s Australian results make for some interesting reading.
 A few highlights: